 2. Designed especially for Project Arizona Seminar on American History and Free Market Economics.
 It’s three (full) days long seminar containing both lectures from American political philosophy as well as high quality lectures on economics.
 Additionally, there will be sessions dedicated to practical implementation of the freedom philosophy.
 The Seminar is co-sponsored by ASU CPTL, Center for Study of Economic Liberty and the Language of Liberty Institute.

 3. Our students take part in Grassroots Leadership Academy organized by Americans for Prosperity Foundation.
-It is six-week course (one class a week) preparing ordinary people to become professional local-level freedom activists.
-Each class of GLA is taught by different coach and they are all very professional in what they do.
+It is course preparing ordinary people to become professional local-level freedom activists.
 It is great opportunity to learn new methods of social activism.

 The Center for Political Thought and Leadership at Arizona State University seeks to train a new generation of leaders well-versed in the principles of democracy.
 The center’s mission is to impart a deeper understanding of the meaning of political liberty and economic well-being to the academic and larger public community through undergraduate education, scholarly research, and public events.